RyanLHicks/data_analysis_excel/README.md

 #### Data Tab: I imported the following data first into my excel workbook an created it in table format.
 <img width="1814" height="598" alt="image" src="https://github.com/user-attachments/assets/91c06708-f22a-418a-8b98-31c8522a76a0" />

-#### Data Validation Tab: After importing the data I found each unique job title, job country, and job schedule type using various functions within excel.
+#### Data Validation Sheet: After importing the data I found each unique job title, job country, and job schedule type using various functions within excel.
   <img width="1813" height="796" alt="image" src="https://github.com/user-attachments/assets/dddd7f07-db9b-48c5-887b-5b5cc20df08d" />

-- **The Purpose:** This sheet is to consolidate the specific data for the job title with the count, job country, and the job schedule types.
-I then ordered them in descending order, largest to smallest, A to Z, and true realistic schedule types.
+- **The Purpose:** This sheet is to consolidate the job title, job count, job country, and the job schedule type data.
+Then it will be used as reference for specific job sheets later used for the main tab.

-- **Excel Functions Explaination:** To find the seperate values of the job titles was simple, taking the job title short column in the data section and letting excel sort them out with the UNIQUE funciton.
-The second formula used a COUNT function based on a IF statment when specific conditions such as: job_country equals any country name, job_title_short equal A2 which is any generic job title, ISNUMBER and SEARCH; searches the job_schedule_type to meet the specific text in that column, and salary_year_average has a value in that column:
+- **Excel Functions Explaination:**
+  - To find the seperate values of the job titles was simple, I just took the job title short column in the data section and I let excel sort them out using the UNIQUE funciton and the column.
+  - The second formula used a COUNT function based on a IF statment when specific conditions such as: job_country equals any country name, job_title_short equal A2 which is any generic job title, ISNUMBER and SEARCH; searches the job_schedule_type to meet the specific text in that column, and salary_year_average has a value in that column.

 ```
 =UNIQUE(jobs[job_title_short])